rpool/PySnpTools/INSTALL_README.txt

 numpy
 scipy
-matplotlib
-pandas
-scikit.learn (sklearn)
 cython
-[statsmodels -- install only required for logistic-based tests, not the standard linear LRT]

-Please see MANUAL.txt for usage instructions.

 ---------------------------------------
 (1) Installation of dependent packages
 ---------------------------------------

-**SPECIAL NOTE FOR FAST-LMM-EWASHER: If you are using FaST-LMM-EWASher, please skip the installation steps in this file and instead read ./doc/FaST-LMM-EWASHer/README.txt**

-We highly recommend using a python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/) or Enthought (https://www.enthought.com/products/epd/free/).
+We recommend using a python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/) or Enthought (https://www.enthought.com/products/epd/free/).
 Both these distributions can be used on linux and Windows, are free